-The 7 Stages of Grief
+The 7 Stages Of Grief

-Shock and Denial
+Shock And Denial

-Pain and Guilt
+Pain And Guilt

-Anger and Bargaining
+Anger And Bargaining

 It is not uncommon for someone who is grieving to experience feelings of anger or frustration.
-Some people may feel angry at a person who caused a loss, such as a drunk driver.
-Others may have feelings of anger directed toward God or a higher power for not preventing the loss.
-Some who grieve experience anger toward the lost loved one and may blame that person for leaving them.
+Those who experience grief feel many emotions and thoughts that can be difficult to process.
+Some people may feel resentment towards the person responsible for the loss, such as a drunk driver.
+Others may have feelings of anger directed toward God or a higher power.
+Some who grieve might even experience stages of anger toward the lost loved one and may blame that person for leaving them.

-Depression, Reflection, and Loneliness
+Depression, Reflection, And Loneliness

-During this stage of grief, a grieving person generally begins to reflect upon the loss they experienced and how it has affected their life.
+During this stage, a grieving person generally begins to reflect upon the loss they experienced and how it has affected their life.
 The reality of the loss may be felt more during this stage, as attempts to bargain for more time are not realized.

 The Upward Turn

-Grief is a process.
-The process is not always about feeling stressed or overwhelmed, though.
-During the reconstruction and working through phase of grief, a grieving person begins to start to work through the aftermath of grief and loss.
+For many people, mourning is a process.
+This process is not always about feeling stressed or overwhelmed, though.
+During the reconstruction and working through a phase of grief, a grieving person begins to work through the aftermath of grief and loss.

 "John has been very helpful in helping me set realistic goals to understand and work through my grief.
 No loss is ever easy, but being able to talk to someone who understands that it's not easy has been helpful."